 In addition, SIM cards not only combine metal and plastic, but also contain rare and valuable mineral elements, such as gold.
 This makes recycling even more complicated, as it requires complex chemical and mechanical processes that are costly and polluting in themselves.

-Every year billions of euros are thrown away in electronic waste that is not recycled, including a large proportion of SIM cards that are no longer useful.
+Annually, billions of euros are dissipated in electronic waste that is not recycled, including a large proportion of SIM cards that are no longer useful.
 In some cases, users choose not to send their SIM cards for recycling, for security reasons: they prefer to keep them, destroy them or burn them to protect the personal information they contain, such as phone numbers, contacts or messages.

 For the manufacturer

-Bye bye, slots.
-Now the artists who make your phone look so stylish will have more freedom as they won’t have to make a device with a slot to insert your SIM card.
+Bye-bye, slots.
+Now the artists who make your phone look so stylish will have more freedom as they won’t have to design a device without a slot to insert your SIM card.

 For the network operator